 |Sumas||6 minutes||0 minutes|

 Countries That Participate in the NEXUS Program

-NEXUS is one of 3 travel programs offered to frequent travelers who cross the border to Canada and the U.S.
+NEXUS is one of 3 travel programs offered to frequent travelers who cross the border between Canada and the U.S.

-Thus, the program has no benefit to visitors of any countries other than the U.S. and Canada.
-For example, it has no use entering in the European Union, Australia, countries in South America, or Asia.
+Thus, the program has no benefit to visitors from any country other than the U.S. and Canada.
+For example, it has no use entering the European Union, Australia, countries in South America, or Asia.
 You’d only want to apply for the NEXUS program if you frequently cross borders with immediate U.S. neighbors.